Player's Handbook

 • Have a groom

 Remember: If your horse cannot perform some of the tasks, then it is not fair to ask him/her to play at that level.
-Lessons are available help you and your horse master these skills.
+Lessons are available to help you and your horse master these skills.

 Polo Gear for Horses and Humans